- Brand name

 When the mouthpiece is dry, replace the canister and the mouthpiece cover.

-If you need to use your inhaler before it is completely dry, shake off excess water, replace the canister and remove most of the water remaining in the mouthpiece by test spraying twice into the air away from your face.
+If you need to use your autohaler before it is completely dry, shake off excess water, replace the canister and remove most of the water remaining in the mouthpiece by test spraying twice into the air away from your face.
 Then take your dose as prescribed.
-After such use, wash the inhaler again and air dry thoroughly as recommended above.
+After such use, wash the autohaler again and air dry thoroughly as recommended above.

 Blockage from medication build-up is more likely to occur if the mouthpiece is not allowed to air-dry thoroughly.

-Keep your Airomir Autohaler or Airomir Inhaler in a cool dry place where the temperature stays below 30°C.
+Keep your Airomir Autohaler in a cool dry place where the temperature stays below 30°C.

 If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.

-Dispose of your Airomir Autohaler or Airomir Inhaler thoughtfully, remembering that the metal canister is pressurised.
+Dispose of your Airomir Autohaler thoughtfully, remembering that the metal canister is pressurised.
 Do not burn or puncture the metal canister even when empty, as it may explode.

 What it looks like